Monkeypox could become endemic if it jumps to pets

-Monkeypox could become entrenched in Europe forever if the current outbreak jumps to pets, health officials have warned as cases in Britain have tripled to 57.
+Monkeypox could become entrenched in Europe forever if the current outbreak jumps to pets, UK health officials have warned as cases in Britain triple to 57.

 All but one of the UK cases are in England, with the UK Health Security Agency announcing on Monday the identification of 36 more infections in England to go with the 20 previously known patients.